hector6298/computer_vision/README.md

 # computer_vision

 # //Work in progress//
-Examples for computer vision using OpenCV and Tensorflow-Lite for PC and Raspberry Pi.
+Examples for computer vision using OpenCV and Tensorflow-Lite using usb-camera with openCV or Picamera

 - object detection
 - image recognition
 - facial recognition